 On a score of days per year, low quality smoggy air spills over the rim of the mountains through Coyote Canyon from Riverside and Los Angeles.
 More dramatic are the recent low quality air events caused by the high number of off-highway vehicles during busy holiday periods such as Thanksgiving, Christmas, President's weekend, and the two to three weeks of Spring Break.
 On several recent weekends the entire Borrego Valley was heavily impacted by the airborne dust raised by thousands of off-highway vehicles to the east and southeast, in the Ocotillo Wells State Vehicular Recreation Area and the Imperial Valley.
 These events were made more severe by east winds, causing air quality to be reduced to such an extent that Font's Point and the Santa Rosa Mountains could not be seen from the center of Borrego Springs.
-Consider that these events occurred during the busiest weekends of the year, when all local hotels, motels, inns, and campgrounds are booked full.
+These events occurred during the busiest weekends of the year, when all local hotels, motels, inns, and campgrounds are booked full.
 Golf courses are at their busiest; visitors are touring local businesses, eating in restaurants, and hiking local trails, yet are impacted by extremely poor air quality.

 Agricultural burning is relied upon to reduce the heavy levels of slash caused by tree trimming, palm frond grooming, and the removal of wind-damaged trees.
-Burning is permitted by CALFIRE and the Borrego Springs Fired Department during the winter and spring months, but heavy smoke often fills parts of the valley.
+Burning is permitted by CALFIRE and the Borrego Springs Fire Department during the winter and spring months, but heavy smoke often fills parts of the Valley.
 When burning coincides with holidays or busy tourism periods, the impacts of smoke can be profound.

-Plan area air quality is often compromised by dust from grading, fallowed agricultural lands, smoke from agricultural waste burning, and dust from off-road recreational vehicle use in and near the Plan area.
+Issue-COS 1.6 Plan area air quality is often compromised by dust from grading, fallowed agricultural lands, smoke from agricultural waste burning, and dust from off-road recreational vehicle use in and near the Plan area.

-Maintain a high level of air quality throughout the Plan area as an issue of good health and to ensure a quality experience for visitors and residents alike.
+Goal-COS 1.6 A high level of air quality throughout the Plan area maintained as an issue of good health and to ensure a quality experience for visitors and residents alike.

-Identify and eliminate contributing factors associated with poor air quality throughout the basin, including those regional programs associated with reducing the growing carbon footprint.
+Policy-COS 1.6.1 Identify and eliminate contributing factors associated with poor air quality throughout the basin, including those regional programs associated with reducing the growing carbon footprint.